stavxyz/terraform-plugin-installer/README.md

 # terrraform-plugin-installer
-A script to manage (future...) and install terraform plugins
+It's a script to install third party terraform plugins!
+Hassle free!
+How neat is that?

 Installs plugins as `terraform-provider-<NAME>_vX.Y.Z` to `~/.terraform.d/plugins`